FlameGame¶

 Adding this mixin provides performance advantages in certain scenarios.
 In particular, a component’s

 parent is not yet mounted itself.
-Consequently, await
+Consequently, await-ing on parent.add(component) is guaranteed

 to always finish loading the component.